Product

 At best, all of the above is slightly better than a hunch until you validate your assumptions.

 At this early stage in your thinking, documents, PRDs, concept notes, elevator pitches, slide decks, and Excel sheets can only impress investors, if at all.
-What you need are concept sketches, storyboards, task flows, and customer journey maps that will move the needle towards envisioning an MVP and seeking validation from your stakeholders, your investors, and most importantly from your key customer personas.
+What you need are concept sketches, storyboards, task flows, and customer journey maps that will move the needle towards envisioning an MVP and seeking validation from your stakeholders, your investors, and most importantly, from your key customer personas.
 Validation of value pre-position, validation of functionality, and eventually, validation and prioritization of the MVP feature-set.

 Here’s where enlisting the help of designers can work wonders.
 If you have a fledgling design team already, great!
 If not, get hold of an experienced hands-on Principal Designer who will essentially be responsible for the core product design thinking along with you, as you define the functionality, concept-testing objectives, and scope for the MVP.

-And that’s what we did at Hyperbots because it made sense (pun intended).
-We started by first running a brand strategy workshop with the main internal stakeholders the founders.
+And that's what we did at Hyperbots because it made sense (pun intended).
+We started by first running a brand strategy workshop with the main internal stakeholders, the founders.
 The brand strategy workshop helped us with these objectives:

 1. Articulating our vision, mission, and values

-3. Identifying our target audience, our competition, and our differentiated value proposition, are important factors in defining our product functionality.
+3. Identifying our target audience, our competition, and our differentiated value proposition are important factors in defining our product functionality.

 4. Early product concepts, task flows, and UI prototyping.

-Next, we set up the Design Partnership Program with our main customer personnel the CFO.
+Next, we set up the Design Partnership Program with our main customer personnel, the CFO.
 Without input from CFOs, how were we to claim that we are building the best AI for finance?
-How could we stay true to our stated mission to free up humans from mundane and repetitive finance tasks with AI without getting an intimate understanding of the CFO’s objectives, pain points, and challenges?
+How could we stay true to our stated mission to free up humans from mundane and repetitive finance tasks with AI without getting an intimate understanding of the CFO's objectives, pain points, and challenges?

-Product thinking and design happened in rapid whiteboarding sessions where we fleshed out the core functionality, mocked up screens in Figma and got them ready for the CFO sessions over Zoom.
+Product thinking and design happened in rapid whiteboarding sessions where we fleshed out the core functionality, mocked up screens in Figma, and got them ready for the CFO sessions over Zoom.

-What’s more, we encouraged participation from the rest of our product, design, engineering, and sales teams as observers during these sessions, so that they hear directly from their customers and learn about the finance domain.
+What's more, we encouraged participation from the rest of our product, design, engineering, and sales teams as observers during these sessions, so that they could hear directly from their customers and learn about the finance domain.

 As we develop the MVP feature set, we are confident we have a strong product USP and clear differentiation not just from a technology and AI standpoint but also from a UX perspective.
 With the Design Partnership Program, we were able to validate our hypotheses with enough rigor.
-We deeply appreciate the close collaboration from our CFOs and are proud to say that they literally designed the AI assistants for finance ground-up with us!
+We deeply appreciate the close collaboration from our CFOs and are proud to say that they designed the AI assistants for finance ground up with us!